MonliH/the-shoppies/README.md

 <br />

-This Github repository contains the challege for the Shopify summer internship application.
+This Github repository contains the challenge for the Shopify summer internship application.

 For this project, I had **three** main goals: